MMorafah/FLIS/README.md

 ## Acknowledgements

-Our code and implementation has been adapted from [NIID-Bench](https://github.com/Xtra-Computing/NIID-Bench) repository.
+Our code and implementation has been mostly adapted from [NIID-Bench](https://github.com/Xtra-Computing/NIID-Bench) repository.

 ## Contact
 If you had any questions, please feel free to contact me at mmorafah@eng.ucsd.edu